-As we work to expand DNDC and incorporate this environmental model into Regrow’s products, our team is constantly testing the validity of the model and the data behind it.
+As we work to expand DNDC and incorporate this environmental model into Regrow’s products, we are constantly testing the validity of the model and the data behind it.
 In expanding DNDC, we always consider the following factors:

 - What assumptions we will need to make, if data is not available